sdpalley/docs.erisindustries.com/tutorials/solidity/solidity-1.md

         return contracts[name];
     }

-    function remove() {
+    function remove() onlyOwner {
-        if (msg.sender == owner){
         suicide(owner);
     }

 }

-}
 ```

-Note that Doug is actually a misnomer.
+There are two things to note here.
+One is that we have begun to use the `modifier` keyword.
+This reduces our code replication and can be tacked onto our functions like you see with `onlyOwner` above.
+This is useful in keeping your CMCs clean and well maintained.
+The other thing to note is that Doug is actually a misnomer.
 Doug is not one smart contract but many, with numerous components.
 One of the components is name registration, though, so I tend to call these type of top-level namereg CMCs Doug.

 We will use this contract to store the following contracts: "fundmanager", "bank", "bankdb", "perms", "permsdb".
 We're also going to add links to Doug in all of them and then use it as glue.
 They'll call doug to get the address to contracts they need, cast them, and then call the functions.
 This is how it will work more specifically: